-Weather Thermometers: What They Are And How They Work
+Weather Thermometers – What They Are And How They Work

 But have you ever considered how temperature is measured in the first place?
 Did you know that there is actually more than just one form of temperature and a wide variety of different ways of measuring it?

 The type of temperature we are focusing on in this article is air (ambient) temperature.
-More specifically, we will be looking at the different ways in which weather stations measure and collect ambient weather.
+More specifically, we will be looking at the different ways in which weather stations measure and collect ambient temperature.

-Just to avoid any misunderstanding, the temperature we are defining here is the temperature as it is observed and described in meteorological (weather) terms.
+Before going any further, let’s first get a clear idea of what exactly ambient temperature is.
+Just to avoid any misunderstanding, the temperature we are defining here is the one observed and described in meteorological terms.

 Ambient temperature can be defined as the average temperature of the air in your environment.
 Outdoor ambient temperature refers to the temperature of the air in the environment outside any confined spaces.
 (In other words, atmospheric air temperature.)

 Depending on the field you study or work in, ambient temperature may have a few different meanings.
 It is very often used in the computing industry.
-Here ambient temperature refers to the air surrounding electronic components.
+Here, ambient temperature refers to the air surrounding electronic components.

 (The amount of heat generated by computer components is essential, as it can have a direct effect on the reliability and longevity of systems critical to our safety and everyday lives.)